How To Regrow Green Onions In Water And Move Them Into Hydroponics

 🪱 Preventing Root Issues Over Time

 During your bi-weekly reservoir change, inspect the root mass.
 Trim away any brown, mushy, or stringy roots using sharp scissors.
-Healthy roots appear white or light tan.
+Healthy roots stay white or light tan.
 For the full reservoir change process, the guide on how often to change hydroponic water covers exactly when and how to do a proper flush.
 To clean jars, diluted hydrogen peroxide works well.
 White vinegar is a safer alternative if you have pets.
 Always rinse the container thoroughly before adding plants back in.

 🧯 What To Do If Yields Slow Down